THE 2020 SCREENING AWARD SUPPORTED BY AARDMAN ACADEMY

 LUCY IZZARD, AARDMAN ACADEMY, SCREENING AWARD JUDGE:

-It was a privilege to judge this year’s New Designers Screening Award.
+It was a privilege to judge the 2020 New Designers Screening Award.
 I loved watching such a variety of films, from hand drawn 2d documentary-style chaotic family Christmas scenes to 3d laser cut stop motion horse-racers with wiggly noses.

 A real range of films & directions, some experimental and some more traditional in their storytelling but overall I was impressed with how many students used mixed-medias to get something refreshing and new.
 ‘This Fabric World’ was one of these films that alongside a strong ethical message, used recycled clothes to make the animation and it created a very authentic, beautiful design.
 Em Green, the director of this film, takes a very deserving Runner Up position in this competition.